Roman Missal

 The Roman Missal (Missale Romanum) is the title of several missals used in the celebration of the Roman Rite.
 Along with other liturgical books of the Roman Rite, the Roman Missal contains the texts and rubrics for the celebration of the most common liturgy and Mass of the Catholic Church.

 History

 Before the Council of Trent (1570)

 Before the high Middle Ages, several books were used at Mass: a Sacramentary with the prayers, one or more books for the Scriptural readings, and one or more books for the antiphons and other chants.
 Gradually, manuscripts came into being that incorporated parts of more than one of these books, leading finally to versions that were complete in themselves.
 Such a book was referred to as a Missale Plenum ("Full Missal").

+As early as the late 7th century, the recurring parts of the Roman Mass became compiled into a new type of liturgical text titled Ordo Missae (Order of Mass), a separate section in sacramentaries which instructed on "How the Roman Mass is to be celebrated" (Qualiter missa romana caelebratur), following the description in Ordo Romanus I. From the 9th century, these Ordo texts — which appeared as part of missals as well as priestly handbooks or prayer books — flourished in variety and content, particularly in the Frankish Kingdom and along the Rhine.
+Going beyond earlier types of liturgical writing, they incorporated ritual instructions and private prayers for the celebrant to recite as an aid to the devout offering of sacrifice.
+These private prayers distinctively included prayers directly addressed to Christ and direct invocations of the Holy Trinity (such as during the Offertory) — Gallican responses against Arianism among Germanic peoples.
+The prayers also reflected a Frankish tendency to verbalise non-verbal gestures.
+By the reign of Gregory VII, such Rhenish elements had become integral to the rite of the Pope and the Papal Curia, at the same time that the Roman Church began encouraging liturgical unity across Western Christendom.